system76/docs/_articles/transition-firmware.md

 ---

-## Switching Between Proprietary Firmware and System76 Open Firmware
+## Firmware Switching (Proprietary Firmware or System76 Open Firmware)

 Some models shipped with proprietary firmware, but later received support for [System76 Open Firmware](https://github.com/system76/firmware-open) and [System76 Open EC](https://github.com/system76/ec).
 Below is a list of these models: